 Partnering with Siemens Energy, Braskem found a solution: The project at the ABC Petrochemical Complex in Mauá will modernize the power generation system in the region, resulting in greater efficiency in production, and at the same time improve the company’s sustainability indicators.
 Siemens Energy addressed part of Braskem’s challenges, and designed a cogeneration plant that is fueled by residual process gas with high hydrogen content.
 Braskem’s São Paulo Region Chief Industrial Officer Luís Pazin says: “The modernization of the power generation is part of our Vesta project that will help us meet our sustainability goals by reducing the facility’s overall energy consumption by an amount equivalent to that of a city with 1 million inhabitants.”

-The two gas turbines and the combined cycle solution from Siemens Energy will generate 38 megawatts and provide 80 tons of steam per hour.
+The two gas turbines and the combined cycle solution from Siemens Energy will generate 38 megawatts of electrical power and provide 160 tons of steam per hour.
 Braskem estimates that the upgrade project will reduce the cracking unit’s water consumption by 11.4 percent and CO2 emissions by 6.3 percent, mitigating environmental impacts and improving their sustainability target achievement.
 NOx emissions from the turbines will be low at just 25 parts per million.

 For Siemens Energy, the project also offered a chance to achieve a goal set in early 2019.
 The company committed to gradually increasing the hydrogen capability in gas turbines to at least 20 percent by 2020, and to 100 percent by 2030.
-With the Braskem project, the first goal will already be surpassed: The two SGT-600 gas turbines involved in the modernization project, with scheduled completion in mid-2021, are co-fired with 60 percent hydrogen by volume.
+With the Braskem project, the first goal will already be surpassed: The two SGT-600 gas turbines involved in the modernization project, with scheduled completion end of 2022, are co-fired with 60 percent hydrogen by volume.

 Hydrogen, the missing link?